 Linking indicators to program objectives

 The progress of your project is easily tracked by linking your indicators to a specific set of objectives.
-Pay attention to the gif below to see how we’re doing that using the following information:
+Pay attention to the gif below:

 How many indicators should I add?